 The global mean level of the oceans is an indicator of climate change.
 It incorporates the reactions from several different components of the climate system.
 Precise monitoring of changes in the mean level of the oceans is vitally important for understanding not just the climate, but also the socio-economic consequences of any rise in sea level.

-Mean sea level is an average, over all the oceans, of sea surface height, with respect to a reference.
-However, what is really sought, is the variation in this mean sea level over time.
+Global mean sea level is an average, over all the oceans, of sea surface height, with respect to a reference.
+However, what is really sought, is the regional variation in sea level over time.

 Figure 1: Regional Mean Sea Level Trends from October 1992 to April 2012 (Credit: CNES/LEGOS/CLS)